griemide/iSmartHome/hardware/Sonoff/readme.md

 #### UART port
 ![UART][6]
 #### FTDI wiring
-CLARIFICATION – the square pin is NOT ground – the square hole is 3v3.
-You should see that the round hole is connected to the flood filling (if you have good eyesight).

 Use FTDI at 3v3 setting – in the original boards,  press the large button –THEN power up FTDI.

-DO NOT connect mains power while doing this – you will fry.
+**DO NOT connect mains power while doing this – you will fry.**

 ![FTDI][7]